 - Decorate with fresh berries and mint and serve immediately.

-- Making sous vide crème brûlée without mason jars: Pour the custard filling into ziplock bags.
-Use several bags if needed.
-Vacuum seal the bag using “water displacement” technique.
-Cook the custard filling for 1 hour in the sous vide machine, and pour the custard into a ramekin once cooked.
+- *Making sous vide crème brûlée without mason jars: Pour the custard filling into a ziploc bag.
+Vacuum seal the bag using the “water displacement” technique.
+Cook the custard filling for 1 hour in the sous vide water bath, and pour the custard into 4 ramekins once cooked.
 The rest steps are the same as using mason jars.